sivasurya16/Newsly/README.md

 * MongoDB should be accessible through your provided `ATLAS_URI`.
 * The frontend will run on port `3000` and the backend on port `5050`.
 * Role-based access control is partially implemented.
 To set a user as a publisher, you currently need to update the user’s role directly in the database.
+* Dropbox is used for file storage currently (can be moved to s3 later if needed).
+So create an app in dropbox by going to [dropbox-developers](https://www.dropbox.com/developers)
 ---

 ## Live Demo